 It’s always best to avoid triggers that worsen your eczema, such as certain skin care products, perfumes or detergents.
 In general, it’s best to stick to fragrance-free and hypoallergenic options.

 Additionally, follow these tips to protect yourself against seasonal-specific flare-ups:

 Ah, winter.
 ‘Tis the season for cozy sweaters, crackling fires, mugs of hot cocoa — and eczema flare-ups.
 Sigh.

-But winter doesn’t have to equal itchy-skin misery.
+But winter doesn’t have to equal itchy skin misery.
 If you or your child has eczema, take steps this winter to keep flare-ups at bay.

 “When temperatures plunge, the relative humidity goes down,” Dr. Anthony says.
 “Using a humidifier in the house can help put moisture back into the air.”
 This is especially helpful in your bedroom while you sleep.

 “Petroleum jelly or heavier creams tend to work better than lighter lotions or gels,” he says.

 “You have to find a balance,” Dr. Anthony says.
 If you’re doing something active and expect to sweat, choose quick-drying fabrics.
 Lightweight, breathable cotton clothes can be helpful, but you might want to avoid thick cotton sweaters, which stay soggy if you sweat.

-“Everything you do to protect your skin is useful, but eczema can still break through,” Dr. Anthony says.
+“Everything you do to protect your skin is useful, but eczema can still break through,” Dr. Anthony recognizes.
 “If that’s the case, talk to your primary care doctor, pediatrician or dermatologist.
 There are prescription therapies we can use to help get eczema under control.”